Arqit Quantum (NASDAQ:ARQQ) Shares Scheduled to Reverse Split on Wednesday, September 25th

-Arqit Quantum Inc. (NASDAQ:ARQQ – Free Report)’s stock is scheduled to reverse split before the market opens on Wednesday, September 25th.
+Arqit Quantum Inc. (NASDAQ:ARQQ – Free Report)’s stock is scheduled to reverse split on the morning of Wednesday, September 25th.
 The 1-25 reverse split was announced on Thursday, September 19th.
 The number of shares owned by shareholders will be adjusted after the market closes on Tuesday, September 24th.

-Separately, HC Wainwright restated a “buy” rating and set a $2.00 price objective on shares of Arqit Quantum in a research report on Thursday, July 11th.
+Separately, HC Wainwright reaffirmed a “buy” rating and set a $2.00 price target on shares of Arqit Quantum in a research report on Thursday, July 11th.

 Institutional Trading of Arqit Quantum

-A hedge fund recently bought a new stake in Arqit Quantum stock.
-Cowen AND Company LLC bought a new position in Arqit Quantum Inc. (NASDAQ:ARQQ – Free Report) during the 2nd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The fund bought 100,000 shares of the company’s stock, valued at approximately $34,000.
-Cowen AND Company LLC owned about 0.06% of Arqit Quantum at the end of the most recent quarter.
-Institutional investors own 16.60% of the company’s stock.
+An institutional investor recently bought a new position in Arqit Quantum stock.
+Cowen AND Company LLC acquired a new position in shares of Arqit Quantum Inc. (NASDAQ:ARQQ – Free Report) during the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund acquired 100,000 shares of the company’s stock, valued at approximately $34,000.
+Cowen AND Company LLC owned approximately 0.06% of Arqit Quantum at the end of the most recent reporting period.
+16.60% of the stock is owned by hedge funds and other institutional investors.

 About Arqit Quantum